 Chapter 17: Johnny gets stuck in Bumfuque.
 He meets a mysterious stranger.
 The stranger tells Johnny a secret.

 Remember, outlining isn’t a first draft.
 It’s simply a useful tool.

-An admission: Outlining isn’t my favorite part of novel writing, but I typically discover new ideas and characters, and unexpected plot twists, waiting to emerge.
+An admission: Outlining isn’t my favorite part of novel writing, but I typically discover new ideas and characters, and additional, unexpected plot directions and possibilities, waiting to emerge.
 So it’s become an integral part of my own personal process.
 I audition each and every new thought.
 Sometimes it works, sometimes not.
 But if a notion doesn’t make the cut, I’ve saved myself a lot of time and heartache dumping it quickly, rather than trying to puzzle-piece a square peg into a round hole.

-I found an early outline/timeline that I created for my crime novel On The Edge.
+I recently re-discovered an early outline/timeline that I created for my crime novel On The Edge.
 I’m including a random snippet below, to better illuminate the intent of the outline; that is to function as a convenient shorthand, reminding the writer: where, what, who, when and how.
-BTW, the text shown in red indicates incomplete thoughts that I’ll tackle later.
-Note that the italicized words are in-place chapter openings that allow me, with a quick glance, to more easily reacquaint myself with exactly where I am in the novel.
+BTW, the text shown in red indicates incomplete thoughts that have temporarily stumped me, and that I’ll tackle (or change, or delete) later.
+Note that the italicized words are my chapter openings that allow me, with a quick glance, to more easily reacquaint myself with exactly where I am in the novel.
 (A timeline isn’t necessary, but if you’re working with multiple characters who must converge in a timely fashion, a timeline can be a life saver!)

 (Page) 112 • THURS AM

 He sat on an aluminum chair in a small room…

 Bobby’s questioned by the two cops (Scaggs and Ramona)

 who are suspicious of his alibi.
 Bobby suspects Peter Dumas